 Beat the eggs, white sugar, and vanilla until light and frothy.
 What makes the top of brownies flaky?
 Beating the eggs and white sugar longer results in a flaky crackly brownie top when it comes out of the oven.
 This increases the top layer which is actually just a meringue.

-Pour the cooled chocolate into the egg mixture and beat it again.
+Pour the cooled butter and cocoa mixture into the eggs and beat it again.

 Stir together the dry ingredients and slowly mix them into the batter.
-Stir in any mix-ins that you like now.
-Nuts, chocolate chips, toffee bits, or candy are all delicious mix-ins for brownies.
+Add any mix-ins that you like now.
+Nuts, chocolate chips, toffee bits, or candy are all delicious in brownies.

 Your brownies are done when a toothpick inserted in the center comes out with some sticky crumbs on it.
 Let the brownies cool for at least 30 minutes before cutting into them.